Urticales

 Urticalean families span a wide range of morphological features—deciduous or evergreen trees, vines, shrubs, annuals and some succulents.
 Leaves also vary though they tend to share brochidodromous or palmately pinnate venation, often associated with lobing or compounding in the leaf blade.
-Among Moraceae, Urticacae and Cecropiaceae, mucilage cells and latex production is common.
+Among Moraceae, Urticaceae and Cecropiaceae, mucilage cells and latex production is common.
 However, Cannabaceae and Ulmaceae do not produce this material despite the presence of laticifers.